forcedotcom/salesforcedx-vscode/docs/articles/apex/refactoring.md

 If the new name conflicts with an existing identifier name, we try to fully qualify the references to the existing name in contexts where the conflicts exist.

 ![GIF showing a renaming conflict](../../images/apex-rename-conflict.gif)

-## Bugs and Feedback

-To report issues with this feature (or with anything else related to Salesforce Extensions for VS Code), open a [bug on GitHub](https://github.com/forcedotcom/salesforcedx-vscode/issues/new?template=Bug_report.md).
-If you would like to suggest a feature, create a [feature request on GitHub](https://github.com/forcedotcom/salesforcedx-vscode/issues/new?template=Feature_request.md).